 Simply stated, the skin isn’t just a body blanket.
 It serves a functioning purpose and contributes to your dog’s vitality.
 That’s why it’s so important to make sure it’s healthy, along with all the other working inner parts.

 A dog’s skin is thinner than ours.
-95% is covered in fur (give or take some hairless breeds) and made up of three layers: the epidermis, dermis and hydrodermis.
+95% is covered in fur (except for some hairless breeds) and made up of three layers: the epidermis, dermis and hydrodermis.

 The epidermis has five layers and contains four different kinds of cells: keratinocytes, melanocytes, merkel and langerhans.